-If you are planning to move to Singapore or have found yourself a quaint apartment amongst the shoe box designs that are carefully and efficiently design and constructed in this small but wonderful sunny island, we have got some great decorating tips to help you settle into your new place in Singapore without feeling the pinch in space effortlessly.
+If you are planning to shift to this city or have found yourself a quaint apartment amongst the shoe box designs that are carefully and efficiently design and constructed in this small but wonderful sunny island, we have got some great decorating tips to help you settle into your new place in Singapore without feeling the pinch in space effortlessly.
 Read on!

 Bring The Outdoors In With Refreshing Greenery

 Singapore takes pride to be given the title of a garden city, and we can totally see why.
 With greenery infiltrating its urbanscape and the many parks and gardens that make a walk the city feels like a stroll in a ginormous garden.
 Apart from aesthetic reasons, having these many trees and plants can help keep the air that you breathe renewed and refreshed every day.
 It is one of the core purposes of this integration of nature and urban infrastructures.

 Take inspiration and embrace this ingenious tip and decorate your home with a refreshing interior.
 With the tropical climate here, it is definitely easy to introduce luscious green plants that require low maintenance into your new interior.
 One of the simplest ways to do so is to include small plants into your minute apartment without clutter is to pop them on your tall display shelves, table tops, hanging at a corner.
 For larger plants, tuck them at nooks and corners where a standing lamp can be placed.
 Twirl some fairy lights on your plants and they make great ambient lamps in place of actual lamps.